PriyankaSKulkarni/Node-Typescript/README.md

 # Node API using TypeScript

-Implementing Logger, Token authentication in Node.js application using Typescript.
+Implementing Logger, Token authentication in Node.js application using Typescript with MySql as Database.